 They, too, were just doing their job.

-A gentler way to give birth: At home, surrounded by love
+A gentler way to deliver a baby: birth at home, surrounded by love

 Jessicca has a different story to tell.

-She didn’t come to home birth after a bad hospital experience like I did.
+She didn’t come to choose to birth at home after a bad hospital experience like I did.

 She had the birth she wanted the first time around.
 A gentle, safe birth in a familiar location.